brxcybr/PDF_Ctrl-F/README.md

-# PDF_Ctrl+F
+# PDF_Ctrl-f

 ## Description

-`PDF_Ctrl+F` is a Python script that searches for terms within one or more PDF files and outputs the results to an Excel file.
+`PDF_Ctrl-f` is a Python script that searches for terms within one or more PDF files and outputs the results to an Excel file.
 The script provides two modes of operation:
 - Mark the presence of search terms with an 'X'.
 - Count the occurrences of each search term in the PDF(s).